streamlit/docs/content/deploy/community-cloud/manage-your-app/_index.md

 ### Resource limits

-All Streamlit Community Cloud users have access to the same resources and are subject to the same limits.
+All Community Cloud users have access to the same resources and are subject to the same limits.
 These limits may change at any time without notice.
 If your app meets or exceeds its limits, it may slow down from throttling or become nonfunctional.
 The limits as of February 2024 are approximately as follows:

 - CPU: 0.078 cores minimum, 2 cores maximum
 - Memory: 690MB minimum, 2.7GBs maximum